 Do you know why your content marketing campaign is going to fail?
-It’s not because you can’t write great content… it’s actually because you don’t know how to promote it.
+It’s not because you can’t write great content.
+It’s because you don’t know how to promote it.

 You can learn how to write great content, but if no one reads your content and links to it, there’s no point in putting it out there.

-So how do you promote your content if you have a boring topic like dog food?
-Well first off, make sure there are 5 good blog posts on your blog.
+So, how do you promote your content if you have a boring topic like dog food?
+Well, first of all, make sure there are 5 good blog posts on your blog.
 Once you have that, just follow these steps:

 Step# 1: Create a list of bloggers, website owners, and twitter users

 No matter what industry you are in, there are bloggers, website owners, and twitter users that all talk about it.
-For example if you are in the dog food industry, there may not be too many dog food blogs, but there are thousands of dog blogs and millions of pet blogs.
-Same with websites, there will be millions of pet related websites and thousands of Twitter users who like tweeting about their dog.
+For example, if you are in the dog food industry, there may not be very many dog food blogs, but there are thousands of dog blogs and millions of pet blogs.
+Same with websites: there will be millions of pet related websites and thousands of Twitter users who like tweeting about their dogs.

 It will take a while to create a comprehensive list, but it is worth it.
 Here is how I recommend you build your list: